dasch-swiss/dsp-docs/docs/user-guide/index.md

 # User Guide

-This is the documentation for the generic Knora Web Application of the Data and Service Center for Humanities DaSCH.
+This is the documentation for the generic Knora Web Application of the Data and Service Center for the Humanities DaSCH.
 You can reach the app on **[app2.dasch.swiss](https://app2.dasch.swiss)**.

 ---